Corporate Headquarters Architecture and Design

 Pickard Chilton is internationally recognized for its expertise and sensitivity in the site selection, master planning, and design of corporate headquarters and campuses for a wide variety of prestigious clients.
 Since 2008, Pickard Chilton has designed corporate build-to-suits with a construction value of more than US $5 billion.
 In their careers spanning over four decades, the studio’s principals have designed, built, or have under construction more than 30 corporate headquarters and campuses.

-Fortune 500 Corporate Headquarters Projects Designed
+ESG + Fortune 500 Headquarters Success

 We offer deep experience in the design of contemporary and sustainable work environments for leading Fortune 500 corporate headquarters.
 Metrics gathered from our completed designs substantiate net gains in employee recruitment, engagement, and retention.
 Consistent and often dramatic results reveal the positive impact of the new facilities we have designed for our many Fortune 500 clients.
 These highly sustainable buildings are often in direct alignment with our clients’ ESG ambitions in terms of their ability to support employees, foster innovation and provide a safe and healthful work environment.